Race Name: | 80th Indianapolis 500 |

 Next: | 1997 |

 The 80th Indianapolis 500 was held at the Indianapolis Motor Speedway in Speedway, Indiana on Sunday, May 26, 1996.
 This was the first Indy 500 contested as part of the new Indy Racing League, under the overall sanctioning umbrella of USAC.
 It was the third and final race of the 1996 IRL season.
-Veteran driver and former AIS champion Buddy Lazier won the race, his first career victory in top-level Indy car competition.
-Lazier's victory came just over two months after he suffered a broken back in a crash at Phoenix.
-Lazier's victory marks the last (as of 2024) Indy victory for Ford, the second of two all-time victories for Reynard, and was the first victory for Firestone since 1971.
+Veteran driver and former AIS champion Buddy Lazier won the race, his first career win in top-level Indy car competition, just over two months after he suffered a broken back in a crash at Phoenix.
+Lazier's victory marks the last (as of 2024) Indy victory for Ford, the second of two all-time victories for Reynard, and the first victory for Firestone since 1971.

 The field was filled to the traditional 33 cars, but only one car was bumped (then-unknown Billy Boat).
-There was a post-WWII record 17 rookies that qualified, led by reigning USAC Silver Crown/Sprint/Midget champion (and future IRL and NASCAR champion) Tony Stewart.
-Stewart qualified for the front row, and took home rookie of the year honors.
-Despite comprising half the field, only two rookies managed to finish in the top ten.
+A total of 17 rookies qualified for the race, a post-WWII record, led by reigning USAC Silver Crown, Sprint and Midget champion Tony Stewart, who would become a future IRL and NASCAR champion.
+Stewart qualified for the front row, started on pole position due to Brayton's death, and took home rookie of the year honors.
+While comprising half the field, only two rookies managed to finish in the top ten.

 See also 1996 Indy Racing League season

-The seeds of the IRL/CART "Split" were planted in the early 1990s, when newly named Indianapolis Motor Speedway president Tony George began exploring options of changes in the sport of Indy cars.
+In the early 1990s, newly named Indianapolis Motor Speedway president Tony George began exploring options of changes in the sport of Indy cars.
 Sharply rising costs, the lack of many ovals on the schedule, and the dwindling number of American participants were among his stated concerns.
-As early as May 1991, George announced intentions to change the engine formula to 3.5L normally aspirated powerplants (very similar to the engines used in Formula One at the time), a plan that never got past the planning stages.
-George joined the CART board of directors from 1992 to 1994 as a non-voting member.
-He resigned after the brief tenure, disagreeing with the direction of the series.
+As early as May 1991, George announced intentions to change the engine formula to 3.5abbr=onNaNabbr=on normally aspirated powerplants (very similar to the engines used in Formula One and Group C at the time),[4] a proposal that never got past the planning stages.
+George joined the CART board of directors in 1992 as a non-voting member, but resigned in 1994 due to disagreements with the direction of the series and a lack of influence in prospective changes.

 Almost immediately, a turbulent political controversy erupted, with participants, media, fans, manufacturers, and sponsors all apprehensive of the sport's direction and pending shakeup.
 The prevailing opinion around the CART paddock was largely negative regarding the formation of the IRL.
 The 1995 season and 1995 Indy 500 were held as normal, but under a growing cloud of uncertainty about the future of the sport.
 During the summer of 1995, and into the offseason, the two factions of CART and the IRL were unable to reconcile on much of anything, and the "split" began to take shape.
-The biggest salvo was made on July 3, 1995, when IRL officials announced that the top 25 drivers in IRL points would be guaranteed starting positions in the 1996 Indy 500.
+The biggest salvo was made on July 3, 1995, when IRL officials announced that the top 25 drivers in IRL points would be guaranteed starting positions in the 1996 Indy 500 (see 25/8 Rule and locked-in entries).

 On December 18, 1995[8] CART teams, convinced they were being deliberately locked out from the 1996 Indy 500, and the victims of a "power grab" by Tony George, announced their intentions to boycott the event.
 They jointly announced plans for a new race, the Inaugural U.S. 500, to be held at Michigan International Speedway the same day.[9]

-The official reaction from IMS/IRL was one of disappointment and dismay, suggesting that CART was preparing to do considerable damage to Indy car racing.[5]
+The official reaction from IMS/IRL was one of disappointment and dismay, suggesting that CART was preparing to do considerable damage to Indy car racing.[8]
 CART participants were convinced of the opposite.
 The only CART teams that entered were Galles and Walker, but neither fielded their regular full-time CART drivers.
-Galles fielded an Ilmor Mercedes-Benz 265-D (the only Mercedes entered) in a one-off entry for its test driver Davy Jones.
-Walker entered a car in the race for Mike Groff, who had run with the team at the Nazareth a week before practice began.
+Galles entered an Ilmor Mercedes-Benz 265-D (the only Mercedes entered) in a one-off entry for its test driver Davy Jones, while Walker fielded a car for Mike Groff, who raced with the team in Nazareth a week before practice began as a warm-up event.
 Out of the 33 starters from the previous edition, only 11 drivers re-entered the event, with Eliseo Salazar (4th) and Arie Luyendyk (7th) being the only top 10 finishers from 1995.

-Defending Indy 500 winner Jacques Villeneuve switched to Formula One and signed with the Williams team during the offseason, and irrespective of the "split", would not return to Indy for 1996.
-It marked the second year in a row the defending champion would not race in the 500.
-A year earlier, 1994 winner Al Unser Jr. failed to qualify.
-With the recent retirements of several Indy legends, as well as active drivers Bobby Rahal, Emerson Fittipaldi (whose career would end in July due to a crash at the Marlboro 500) and Unser Jr. who were at the CART race at Michigan, the only former Indy winner entered as a driver would be Arie Luyendyk.
+Irrespective of the "split", defending Indy 500 winner Jacques Villeneuve switched to Formula One and signed with the Williams team during the offseason.
+For the second year in a row, the defending champion would not race in the 500, as 1994 winner Al Unser Jr. had failed to qualify the previous year.
+With the recent retirements of several Indy legends, as well as active drivers racing at Michigan instead like Bobby Rahal, Emerson Fittipaldi (whose career would end in July due to a crash at the Marlboro 500) and Unser Jr., the only former Indy winner would be Arie Luyendyk.
 Additionally, the U.S. 500 field represented 109 Indy 500 starts and 5 wins, compared to just 75 previous 500 starts for the 1996 Indy 500 lineup; the lowest since 1932.
 The U.S. 500 competitors also accounted for 127 CART and USAC-sanctioned IndyCar wins and 7 National Championships, while the Indy 500 drivers had only 14 wins and no National Championships among the 33 starters.

-For the 1996 Indy 500, the "25/8 Rule" was adopted, where 25 starting grid positions were set aside for the top 25 cars in 1996 season IRL points standings, and the remaining 8 spots in the grid were open for the remaining entries.[9]
-The arrangement was a controversial rule, and was a key issue that led the CART teams to boycott the race.
-The 25/8 was the form of provisional rule chosen by the IRL similar to provisional rules that was common place at the time in series which had more entries than starting position.
-Most series at the time had provisions in place in case a star or high up in the points system had issues in qualifying and did not run fast enough to qualify.
-IE: Daytona 500 qualifying which at the time locked in front row and then top 15 cars from each qualifying race.
-Then rest of field filled by provisional.[10]
+For the 1996 Indy 500, the "25/8 Rule" was adopted, where 25 starting grid positions were set aside for the top 25 cars in 1996 season IRL points standings, and the remaining eight spots in the grid were open for the remaining entries.[10]
+The arrangement proved to be very controversial, and was a key issue for CART teams to boycott the race.

-The format (similar in practice to NASCAR's Top 35 rule introduced years later) provided that the top 25 entries (not drivers) in owner points were guaranteed a "locked-in" starting position, and could not be bumped,[9] provided they completed a four-lap qualifying run over a minimum prescribed speed.
-Officials set 220 mph as the minimum.[11]
-The grid would still be arranged by speed rank.[9]
-[12] The pole position would still be the fastest car on the first day of qualifying (or first trip through the qualifying order), regardless of "locked-in" status.[11]
-[12] The remaining eight positions would be filled by non-top 25 "at-large" entries, and bumping could only occur amongst those participants.
+The format (similar in practice to NASCAR's Top 35 rule introduced years later) allowed the top 25 entries (not drivers) in owner points to have a guaranteed "locked-in" starting position, from which they could not be bumped, unless failing to complete a four-lap qualifying run over a minimum prescribed speed, which was set as 220 mph by race officials.[11]
+The grid would still be arranged by speed rank, and the pole position would still be the fastest car on the first day of qualifying (or first trip through the qualifying order), regardless of "locked-in" status.[12]
+The remaining eight positions would be filled by non-top 25 "at-large" entries, and bumping could only occur amongst those participants.

 Three of the "locked-in" entries made no attempt to qualify.
 The #17 entry was eventually withdrawn, as Leigh Miller Racing had sold its assets to Beck Motorsports after Stan Wattles had been ruled out of the race on medical grounds.
 As for Tempero–Giuffre Racing, the #15, initially assigned to David Kudrave until being replaced by Justin Bell at the start of practice, and the #25 entry, assigned for Joe Gosek a few days earlier, were both vacated between practice days.
-After Brayton's forfeit of the #2 car, only 21 of the 25 eligible "locked-in" entries were ready to qualify, leaving twelve at-large starting positions up for grabs.
+After the #2 car was forfeited due to Scott Brayton's death, only 21 of the 25 eligible "locked-in" entries were ready to qualify, leaving twelve at-large starting positions up for grabs.
 On the other hand, 27 drivers took the start at the U.S. 500 at Michigan.

 Entries that were not locked-in for the race.